Aurum Potable - An Alchemical Process

-A true alchemical oil of gold is a rare and special thing, for people living in any age.
+A true aurum potable - drinkable gold - is a rare and special thing, for people living in any age.
 The power of herbs and their medicinal properties is well known to pharmacology and the public.
 However extracting the medicinal qualities of minerals and metals is an art still reserved to alchemy and the few, for various reasons.
-So what is it that distinguishes a true alchemical oil from other preparations?
+So what is it that distinguishes a true alchemical extract from other preparations?
 This article will accompany the gallery on the right.

-For starters, an alchemical oil of gold does not contain any actual gold in it.
-The same is true of any alchemical metallic oil - there should be no metal present in the final preparation.
-Some products out there claiming to be oils of gold are actually colloidal.
+For starters, an alchemical extract of gold does not contain any actual gold in it.
+The same is true of any alchemical metallic extract - there should be no metal present in the final preparation.
+Some products out there claiming to be extracts of gold are actually colloidal.
 What is a colloidal?
 It is when a metal is broken down into very small (nano) particles and put into a liquid suspension.
 So when you drink a colloidal, you are actually drinking a metal.
 This is not good for you, sometimes it is toxic; with the exception of iron and trace minerals we do not need these metals for survival.
 Our alchemical metallic preparations are not colloidals.

-So what is an alchemical oil?
-Whatever kingdom we are working in - be it animal, vegetable or mineral, the “soul” of a particular thing is found in an substance we extract that resembles (but is not always chemically speaking) an oil.
+In alchemy, whatever kingdom we are working in - be it animal, vegetable or mineral, the colour/soul/medicinal profile of a particular thing is found in a substance we extract that resembles (but is not always chemically speaking) an oil.
 This oil contains the consciousness or personality of the material.
-In the completed oil of gold ( in the gallery above), the colour you can see is the soul, the medicinal qualities of the gold, but there is no actual gold in the finished product.
-This is one of the mysteries of alchemy - the ability for the operator to separate the soul from gold.
+In the completed extract of gold ( in the gallery above), the colour you can see is the soul, the medicinal qualities of the gold, but there is no actual gold in the finished product.
+This is one of the mysteries of alchemy - the ability for the operator to separate the soul (colour) from the body (matter).
 Stephanos of Alexandria said “Alchemy is the art of separating bodies from souls”.
-So an alchemical oil will have the soul (colour) of the gold in it but not the body (the gold itself).
+So an alchemical extract will have the soul (colour) of the gold in it but not the body (the gold itself).

 In alchemy we seek to test and replicate not just physical creation of life like in science, but also the spiritual qualities inherent.
 We come to know through our work that mind and matter are inextricably connected – they are two sides of the One.
-As we work on something it works on us, there are also many subtle levels where consciousness interacts with the physical.
-All physical things have unique qualities and signatures, and we utilise these in our alchemical Great Work, for our evolution.
-I would encourage anyone curious or doubtful to test this concept by doing the work themselves via this ancient and well trodden path.
+As we work on something it works on us, and there are also many subtle levels where consciousness interacts with the physical.
+The end product is a physical embodiment of the journey of this inner work.
+We encourage anyone curious or doubtful to test this concept by doing the work themselves via this ancient and well trodden path.